mozilla/addons-server/docs/topics/development/data_management.md

 ## Exporting and Loading Data Snapshots

 You can export and load data snapshots to manage data states across different environments or for backup purposes.
 The Makefile provides commands to facilitate this.
-These commands rely internally on django `loaddata` and `dumpdata` commands with specific logic to save/load backups in our specified backup directory.
+These commands rely internally on [django-dbbackup](https://django-dbbackup.readthedocs.io/en/stable/)

 - **Data dump**: